KavitaGitCode/PreplaceJS/JS-Interview-Questions.md

 1. Inside the constructor function, you can define properties and methods for the new object being created by using this.
 2. And we used "new" keyword to create new instance of object.
-3. "NEW keyword" : what happens when you used new KeyWOrds (read : 1, 2, 3 points)
+3. "NEW keyword" : what happens when you used new KeyWOrds (read : 1, 2, 3 points of new Kayword)
 4. So basically it ensuring that each object is properly initialized with its own properties.

 ## "NEW keyword" : what happens when you used new KeyWOrds